-Recently I became so frustrated with MYOB Essentials I had to end the experiment.
-Here’s why:
+Recently I became so frustrated with using MYOB Essentials in my vSure business that I had to end the experiment.
+Here’s the 7 reasons why I dumped MYOB Essentials:

 I don’t understand it, but most reports in MYOB Essentials don’t offer a total at the bottom.
 Afterall, who wants a total at the bottom of a sales report, seriously?